 Oven-baked fries are always good, but potatoes are not in my diet now, so I’m trying to cut back a bit.
 However, these oven fries made with rutabaga are a surprisingly delicious and healthy alternative.
 Rutabaga is a root vegetable.
-It has got less than a third of carbs and half the calories as well as more vitamins and minerals comparing to your regular potatoes.
-Just look at them - can you find the difference with regular fries?
+It has got less than a third of carbs and half the calories as well as more vitamins and minerals compared to your regular potatoes.
+Just look at them – can you find the difference with regular fries?

 “Anyone who has imagined Siberia as a vast, frosty wasteland, where mad wolves pursue droshkies across the tundra, may indeed be surprised to kern that this arctic region is the native home of tarragon – the treasured herb of the sophisticated salad-tosser and sauce maker.

 Tarragon was completely unknown to the ancients who lived near the Mediterranean – to the Egyptians, the Greeks, and the Romans.
 It was first mentioned in the thirteenth century by a famous Arab doctor, El-beithar, who called it tarkhum, Arabic for “dragon,” and prescribed it as a purifier in times of pestilence.